AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument/README.md

 ![Public Extension Method] | [ElementsWithCAEXPathReference][44]     | Gets alls the elements from the document which have a reference to the provided Path.
 (Defined by [QueryResult][30].)
 ![Public Extension Method] | [ElementsWithIDReference][45]           | Gets alls the elements from the document which have a reference to the provided ID.
 (Defined by [QueryResult][30].)
 ![Public Extension Method] | [ElementsWithInternalLinkRelations][46] | Returns all InternalElements and SystemUnitClasses in the defined Document, which are related to others via InternalLinks.
 (Defined by [QueryResult][30].)
+![Public Extension Method] | [ExternalReferenceFromAlias][47]        | Gets the ExternalReferenceType form the CAEXDocument which defines the defined alias.
+(Defined by [CAEXDocumentExtensions][48].)
-![Public Extension Method] | [FindByID][47]                          | Tries to locate a CAEX object from the specified ID.
-If the ID uses an alias reference and an [IExternalReferenceResolver][48] can be located, it is tried to resolve the external reference and to get the object from the external source.
-(Defined by [CAEXDocumentExtensions][49].)
+![Public Extension Method] | [FindByID][49]                          | Tries to locate a CAEX object from the specified ID.
+If the ID uses an alias reference and an [IExternalReferenceResolver][50] can be located, it is tried to resolve the external reference and to get the object from the external source.
+(Defined by [CAEXDocumentExtensions][48].)
-![Public Extension Method] | [FindByPath][50]                        | Tries to locates a CAEX object from the specified CAEX path.
-If the path uses an alias reference and an [IExternalReferenceResolver][48] can be located, it is tried to resolve the external reference and to get the object from the external source.
-(Defined by [CAEXDocumentExtensions][49].)
+![Public Extension Method] | [FindByPath][51]                        | Tries to locates a CAEX object from the specified CAEX path.
+If the path uses an alias reference and an [IExternalReferenceResolver][50] can be located, it is tried to resolve the external reference and to get the object from the external source.
+(Defined by [CAEXDocumentExtensions][48].)

 See Also